mebyz/pistahx/README.md

 - **DB PROMISES: SEQUELIZE too handles parallel db querying strategies :**

+- **CONTAINER READY: ORMS gives you a native docker container environment for your app.
+You're finally able deploy everywhere**

 # BUILD YOUR API USING ORMS
 **remider: orms is meant to be used as a dependency !!**